JKorf/Kraken.Net/README.md

 |`AuthBaseAddress`|The base address for authenticated subscriptions|`wss://ws-auth.kraken.com/`

 ## Release notes
+* Version 2.0.8 - 02 Sep 2021
+    * Fix for disposing order book closing socket even if there are other connections

 * Version 2.0.7 - 02 Sep 2021
     * Fixed secondaryPrice parameter serialization in PlaceOrderAsync
     * Added snapshot parameter to SubscribeToOwnTradeUpdatesAsync